michaelloughnane/bitcamp-devops-6-course/responses/04_merge-workflow.md

 ---

-I am waiting for you to merge this pull request before moving on.
+This bot is waiting for you to merge this pull request before moving on.

-Once you have merged this pull request I will open a new issue so we can see this workflow in action!
+Once you have merged this pull request a new issue will be opened so we can see this workflow in action!

 <details><summary>Trouble merging?</summary>Try refreshing the page!</details>